athira-surendran-1296/Namaste-React/README.md

-This repository was created to lean and explore React JS.
+This repository was created to learn and explore React JS.